jelmersnoeck/ingress-monitor/README.md

 Ingress Monitor is a Kubernetes Operator which takes care of setting up monitoring for your Kubernetes Ingress and Service objects.

+## Status

+This is still a WIP.
+Currently resource syncs are not entirely implemented and no provider mappings have been implemented.

 ## Supported Providers

 Providers are used to indicate where we want to set up a monitor.
 Multiple